Lijiang Travel Guide

-While the geographical position of Lijiang City is remote, it has the advantage of ensuring a pleasant year round climate and a wide variety of tourist resources in the 20,600 square kilometers area.
-The earliest recorded history of the city can be traced back to the Warring States Period (476 BC-221 BC) but with the advent of the Tang Dynasty (618-907), the local economy reached a peak with the development of the Ancient Tea-Horse Road which made a great contribution to both commercial and cultural communication between Tibet, Sichuan and Yunnan provinces.
+While the geographical position of the city is remote, it has the advantage of ensuring a pleasant year-round climate and a wide variety of tourist resources in the 7,954 square miles (20,600 square kilometers) area.
+The earliest recorded history of the city can be traced back to the Warring States Period (476 BC-221 BC).
+With the advent of the Tang Dynasty (618-907), the local economy reached a peak with the development of the Ancient Tea-Horse Road which made a great contribution to both commercial and cultural communication between Tibet, Sichuan and Yunnan Provinces.

 The Old Town District has the well preserved Lijiang Old Town, listed a World Cultural Heritages site by UNESCO in 1997.
 The Old Town was once the center of the city and continues to maintain the original flavor of the local lifestyle, the typical local architecture and the profound cultural heritage of the region.
 It is graced by well preserved ancient buildings and the Naxi Culture.

 Although having one airport and one passenger railway station, flights and trains are not so frequent and convenient.
 Bicycles and taxis are recommended to get around the Old Town or go to the nearby villages.
 Go by bus or car to remote places.
 Or one can directly hire a car for traveling freely.

 A variety of food can be found in the Old Town.
 Authentic Naxi Cuisine should not be missed if you wish to taste different local food during the trip.
 If you do not like it, western fast food outlets such as KFC and Pizza Hut may satisfy you.